- Osteoporosis

 - Back Pain

-- Manual TherapyKara Renaud is an Associate Athletic Trainer for University Orthopedics.
+- Manual TherapyKara Perrico is an Associate Athletic Trainer for University Orthopedics.
 She received a Bachelor of Science degree in Athletic Training from Lasell University in 2019 and a Master of Science degree in Rehabilitation Sciences from Lasell University in 2020.
 She is a member of both the National Athletic Trainers Association and the Rhode Island Athletic Trainers Association.
 Kara has experience working in different settings including Division 1 Football at Harvard University, Men’s Lacrosse at Babson College, and multiple sport coverage at Wellesley College, Southeastern Regional Vocational Technical High School, and The Rivers Private High School, and Chariho High School.
 She has been the Head Athletic Trainer at St. Andrew’s School in Barrington, Rhode Island since 2021.
 Her clinical areas of interest are sports psychology and manual therapy techniques.

 - Geriatrics